-Acea is once again the Title Sponsor of the Rome Marathon this year, confirming its commitment to promoting sporting events.
-The event, which attracts thousands of professionals and amateurs from all over the world every year, winds its way through the majestic architecture of the Eternal City over a distance of approximately 42 km.
+Acea is once again the title sponsor of the Rome Marathon this year, confirming its commitment to promoting sporting events.
+Now in its 30° edition, the event attracts thousands of professionals and amateurs from all over the world every year, and winds its way through the majestic architecture of the Eternal City over a distance of approximately 42 km.

-Running a marathon is an experience that requires tenacity, dedication, passion and good training.
-The preparation for the Acea Run Rome Marathon is a long journey divided into stages, starting at least three months in advance and ending with the big event on 17 March.
-Running and training in the Eternal City is an extraordinary privilege and an opportunity not to be missed.
+Running a marathon is an experience that requires tenacity, dedication, passion, and proper preparation.
+Training for the Acea Run Rome The Marathon is a journey, beginning at least three months in advance and culminating in the great event of 16 March.
+Running and training in the Eternal City is an extraordinary privilege and an unmissable opportunity.

-Acea's link with the Marathon testifies to its profound closeness to the Capital where it has been operating for over 110 years to guarantee quality services to the territory and people every day.
-It was 2 April 1906 when the Emilian Dorando Pietri won the first Rome Marathon by crossing the finish line in Piazza di Siena.
-Some of the most significant historical moments of this sporting event include the 1960 Rome Olympics, with the feat of the Ethiopian athlete Abebe Bikila, known to all for his barefoot race.
-But the marathon that we all know today took shape in 1995 thanks to the Italia Marathon Club, which in just a few years made the Roma City Marathon the number one Italian race in terms of participation and importance, winning the IAAF Gold Label in 2011.
-In recent years, the competition has continuously evolved until reaching its current form and reputation.
+The bond between Acea and the Marathon reflects a deep connection to the capital, where the company has been operating for over 110 years, ensuring daily high-quality services for the community.
+On 2 April 1906, Emilian Dorando Pietri won the first Rome Marathon, crossing the finish line in Piazza Siena.
+Among this event’s most significant historical moments, Rome 1960 Olympic Games stand out, with Ehiopian athlete Abebe Bikila, famously running barefoot to victory.
+The modern Marathon as we know it today began in 1995, thanks to the Italia Marathon Club, which quickly transformed the Rome City Marathon into Italy’s leading Marathon in terms of participation and prestige.
+In 2011, the event was awarded the IAAF Gold Label in 2011.
+In recent years, the competition has continued to evolve, reaching its current prominence and popularity.

 Discover the latest news and initiatives of the Acea Group